rfong/quill-blog/src/index.md

 Quill is a lightweight, minimal, statically compiled blog framework written in Python on top of `staticjinja`.
-Implements tag collection, post categories, and some other small convenience features I wanted without bloatware attached.
+Implements markdown -> HTML, tag collection, post categories, and some other small convenience features I wanted without bloatware attached.